-Locomotive Engineer Resume: Examples and Tips
+Locomotive Engineer Resume: Examples & Tips

 A locomotive engineer — also known as a train engineer — is responsible for safely operating trains and transporting passengers or freights.
 Some of their essential duties include interpreting train orders and railroad rules, monitoring gauges and meters, documenting issues and diagnosing minor problems.
 Locomotive engineers should have physical strength, excellent customer service skills, hand-eye coordination and mechanical skills.